 What should I be careful about if I want to use an irrevocable trust to protect my assets?

-First, the drafting attorney must include special language regarding the nature and use of the assets.
+First, the drafting estate planning attorney must include special language regarding the nature and use of the assets.
 Not all irrevocable trusts are asset protection trusts or the irrevocable trust may only provide protection in limited circumstances.

 Second, you cannot enter into asset protection planning in contemplation of a lawsuit or defrauding your creditors.
-If you already know you will be used or that there is a likelihood of being sued, then your attempts at asset protection will probably not work.
+If you already know you will be sued or that there is a likelihood of being sued, then your attempts at asset protection will probably not work.
 Similarly, if you have already incurred a debt, it’s likely that your attempts at asset protection will not protect your assets from your creditor or in a bankruptcy proceeding.

-For example, if you transfer the assets when there is no pending or even threatened claims on the horizon and you simply want to plan for your family’s future well-being, then that is not a fraudulent conveyance.
-On the opposite end of the spectrum, if you make the transfer just before filing for bankruptcy or divorce or immediately after having a lawsuit filed against you, then you have probably made a transfer that will not hold up in court or not.
+For example, if you transfer your assets to an irrevocable trust when there are no pending or even threatened lawsuits on the horizon and you simply want to plan for your family’s future well-being, then you are not breaking any rules.
+On the opposite end of the spectrum, if you make the transfer just before filing for bankruptcy or immediately after having a lawsuit filed against you, then you have probably made a transfer that will not hold up in court.

-For example, if you transferred such a large portion of your assets to the irrevocable trust that you no longer retained sufficient assets to satisfy your current debts and obligations, this would be considered “insolvency” and the transfer would likely be deemed fraudulent.
-In such instances, the creditor will likely be able to have the conveyance set aside so that the asset can be seized and sold by the creditor.
+For example, if you transferred such a large portion of your assets to the irrevocable trust that you can no longer pay your current debts and obligations, this would be considered “insolvency” and the transfer would likely be deemed fraudulent.
+In such instances, any creditors would likely be able to have the transfer set aside so that the assets could be taken and sold by the creditor.

-For example, you cannot name yourself as the beneficiary and trustee of the trust.
+For example, you cannot name yourself as both the beneficiary and trustee of the trust.
 The courts and the IRS will also look at the level of control you retain over the assets in determining whether or not they should be considered “yours.”